TheHydrophobicityProject/HydrophobicityExplorer/README.md

 This project enables users to perform several calulations on a limitless scope of polymers as long as the primary structure is known.

-The script `MakePolymer.py` has a wide range of command-line options that allow fine control over polymer specification and output format.
-These can be obtained by running `python3 MakePolymer.py -h`.
+The command-line tool `makePol` has a wide range of command-line options that allow fine control over polymer specification and output format.
+These can be obtained by running `makePol -h`.
 A large, but non-comprehensive list of examples will be covered in the next section.

 See [here](#installation) for installation instructions.